williamdemeo/Math160-Fall2015/README.md

 Generally speaking, there are no make-up exams.
-However, if you must miss an exam for one of the legitimate reasons listed below, then you must contact the professor at least a week before the exam date and if your excuse is approved, you can take a make-up exam *before* the scheduled exam time,
+However, if you must miss an exam for one of the legitimate reasons listed below, and if you contact the professor at least five days before the exam date, then you might be able to take a make-up exam *before* the scheduled exam time.

-\noindent \textbf{Make-up Policies:}
-A make-up on an exam will be given only for one of the following reasons.
-\begin{itemize}
-\itemsep-0.1em
-	\item A very well documented medical excuse.
-A note from a doctor on a prescription pad is sufficient documentation as are hospital discharge papers.
-	\item A family emergency.
-	\item An official university function.
-	\item Military service.
+To request a make-up exam, a student must provide documented evidence of one of the following:

++ Medical excuse - student's own medical emergency (doctor's note required).
++ Medical excuse - a member of the student's family has a medical emergency (doctor's note required).
++ Extra curricular activities as a representative of Iowa State University (e.g., sponsored sports, band, etc.).
++ Armed forces deployment (military duty).
++ Officially mandated court appearances, including jury duty.
-	\item  A conflict with another exam or if you have three or more final exams on a given day.
-In each of these cases the exam with the fewest number of students must yield.
++ A conflict with another exam or if you have three or more final exams on a given day.
+(In each of these cases the exam with the fewest number of students must make alternative accommodations.)
-\end{itemize}

 If you miss a test due to some unforeseen circumstance, you must contact the professor within one class meeting after the missed test and provide an